rehierl/node-tree-outliner/3-basic-design/3-5-1-associations.md

 <!-- ======================================================================= -->
 ## top-level nodes

+The following content is intended to clarify the definition of top-level nodes.
+That is, with regards to associating each node with one section only.

-Note that the initial definition of a top-level node (i.e. A node is a top-level node of a section, if it must be strictly associated with it) is with regards to the formal definitions (i.e. associate each node with all open sections).
+Note that the initial definition of a top-level node (i.e. A node is a top-level node of a section, if it must be strictly associated with it) is with regards to the formal perspective (i.e. associate each node with all open sections).

 ```